realm/realm-java/DYNAMIC.md

 To support the above goals I suggest adding the following new classes:

-io.realm.dynamic

 DynamicRealm       // Copy of Realm interfaces to allow dynamic access DynamicRealmObject // Wrapper for all current model classes

-io.realm.schmea

-RealmSchema        // Object for controlling Realm-Core tables RealmObjectSchema
-// Object for controlling Realm-Core columns
+RealmSchema        // Object for controlling Realm-Core tables RealmObjectSchema // Object for controlling Realm-Core columns

-It looks like we can reuse our current RealmList, RealmQuery and RealmResults classes as they are.
-It would propably require adding new dynamic constructors.
+RealmList, RealmQuery and RealmResults can be reused as they are, which minimizes the number of new classes.
-This would probably be an acceptable tradeoff compared to introducing a whole new class?
-This might change if we decide to remove the RealmObject class at one point.
-This should be investigated.

 ## Examples